zverok/yard-junk/README.md

 ## Roadmap

+* Docs for usage as a system-wide YARD plugin;
 * Docs for internals;
 * Colorized output for text reporter;
 * HTML reporter for CIs allowing to store build artifacts;